isaacksdata/Advent-of-code-2023/README.md

 check that the next coordinate is the right one.
 This got the time down to \<50ms!
 Might be fun to try the Shoelace algorithm with Picks Theorem.
 Theorem approach comes out marginally quicker.

+## Day 11

+Part A -> easy, just format the array, pair of up the labels and find Euclidean distance Part B -> not feasible to insert millions of rows/cols into an array - so needed a way of knowing how many empty rows/cols would be found between g1 and g2 and then just multiplying by the scaling factor to find the real coordinates - then just get Euclidean distance again.